wooyakob/agent-on-capella/README.md

 - Ask users to describe their dream property
 - Use Titan embeddings to search for matching properties
 - Present results in a conversational manner

+Add basic CI/CD, add development branch with Gemini for code reviews of PRs into main.